kik369/docker-web-interface/PLAN.md

 ## Recently Completed Work

+-   Fixed tooltip positioning inconsistency in the images tab (March 16, 2025)
+    -   Standardized tooltip component nesting pattern across the application
+    -   Ensured tooltips always appear directly above their associated elements
+    -   Fixed inconsistent positioning of tooltips for Size and Created Time fields

-All recent work has been completed and documented.
+All other recent work has been completed and documented.
 The project is in a stable state with the copy functionality working as expected.

 ## Implementation Workflow